Crackhoff/URB_metric_fix/README.md

 To better understand the causes of the changes in travel time, we track the _Average speed_ and _Average mileage_ (directly extracted from SUMO).

 We measure the _Cost of training_, expressed as the average of: $\sum_{\tau \in train}(t^\tau_a - \hat{t}^{pre}_a)$ over all agents $a$, i.e. the cumulated disturbance that CAV cause during the training period.
 We define $c\_{CAV}$ and $c\_{HDV}$ accordingly.
-We call an episode _won_ by CAVs if on average they were faster than human drivers.
-A final _winrate_ is percentage of such days during training, which additionally describes how quickly the fleet improvement was.
+We call an experiment _won_ by CAVs if their policy was on average faster than human drivers' behaviour.
+A final _winrate_ is a percentage of runs that were won by CAVs.
 ## 💎 Extending URB

 We provide templates for extending the possible experiments that can be conducted using `URB`.